zonafets/MotionGalleryServer/README.md

 ![A day gallery](imgs/motion_day_gallery.gif)

 ### What's Motion
-Motion is a light weight surveillance server.
+Motion is a light weight but complete surveillance server.
 It can be found [here](https://motion-project.github.io/).

 ### Motion installation